Iltija

 Iltija is a Pakistani television physiological drama series produced by Sana Shahnawaz and Samina Humayun Saeed under banner Next Level Entertainment.
 It is written by Saji Gul and directed by Mazhar Moin.
-Iltija focuses on the struggle of families who bring up children with abnormalities such as Down syndrome and Quadriplegia.
-It features a leading cast of Affan Waheed, Tooba Siddiqui, Rubina Ashraf, Imran Ashraf and child star Caitlyn Espinherio who is actually has Down syndrome.
+Iltija focuses on the struggle of families who bring up children with disabilities such as Down syndrome and Quadriplegia.
+It features a leading cast of Affan Waheed, Tooba Siddiqui, Rubina Ashraf, Imran Ashraf and child star Caitlyn Espinherio who actually has Down syndrome.

-Plot
+Synopsis

 The story revolves around Hina and Sameer who love each other and marry.
 After their marriage, the test of their relationship starts when Hina births a girl with Down syndrome.
 Due to the birth of a child who is not as normal as others, Sameer's mother does not like Hina and due to her interference she has to leave Sameer's house.
 Hina than starts living in her mother's house where she brings up her daughter Khushi, alone.